kierrarg/AI-planner/README.md

 # Calendar Manager

-Integrated Google Calendar features allowing user to add and remove events to and from calendar.
-I am currently in the process of implementing the option to add repeating events.
+Integrated Google Calendar features allowing user to add and remove events to and from their Google Calendar using the Google Calendar API.
+Users can also add repeating events which is a feature I added to add my class schedule without having to manually add my classes to everyday.

-# Ai planner
+# Planner

-this is still a work in progress
+I am in the process of working on this